hellohely/my-notes/README.md

 To run locally, run backend on port "http://localhost:3000" and frontend on port "http://localhost:3001" to avoid CORS-errors when sending cookies to client.

-SQL export is added as a file for testing purposes.
+SQL export is added for testing purposes (documents.sql)